apache/pulsar/site2/docs/tiered-storage-aws.md

     `s3ManagedLedgerOffloadRegion` | Bucket region | eu-west-3
     `s3ManagedLedgerOffloadReadBufferSizeInBytes`|Size of block read|1 MB
     `s3ManagedLedgerOffloadMaxBlockSizeInBytes`|Size of block write|64 MB
-    `managedLedgerMinLedgerRolloverTimeMinutes`|Minimum time between ledger rollover for a topic<br><br>**Note**: it is not recommended that you set this configuration in the product environment.|2
+    `managedLedgerMinLedgerRolloverTimeMinutes`|Minimum time between ledger rollover for a topic<br><br>**Note**: it is not recommended that you set this configuration in the production environment.|2
-    `managedLedgerMaxEntriesPerLedger`|Maximum number of entries to append to a ledger before triggering a rollover.<br><br>**Note**: it is not recommended that you set this configuration in the product environment.|5000
+    `managedLedgerMaxEntriesPerLedger`|Maximum number of entries to append to a ledger before triggering a rollover.<br><br>**Note**: it is not recommended that you set this configuration in the production environment.|5000

 #### Bucket (required)